joernott/monitoring-check_f5_throughput/README.md

-# check_f5_throughput - Monitoring F% Loadbalancer Throughput
+# check_f5_throughput - Monitoring F5 Loadbalancer Throughput

 This check uses SNMP to determine the F5 loadbalancer throughput.
 It uses the method described in [K50309321: Viewing BIG-IP system throughput statistics](https://support.f5.com/csp/article/K50309321) to retrieve the